neohiro/dnscrypt-proxy-gui/README.md

 A simple GUI to set up [dnscrypt-proxy](https://github.com/DNSCrypt/dnscrypt-proxy)

 ## DNSCrypt Client GUI 🛡️
-A simple, powerful, and cross-platform GUI wrapper for the official dnscrypt-proxy, allowing you to easily browse, configure, and secure your system's DNS traffic.
+A powerful and cross-platform GUI wrapper for the official dnscrypt-proxy, allowing you to easily browse, configure, and secure your system's DNS traffic.

 ### About The Project
 dnscrypt-proxy is a fantastic command-line tool for securing DNS communications, but its power can be daunting for users who prefer a graphical interface.
 This project provides a user-friendly Python and Tkinter-based client that acts as a complete controller for the dnscrypt-proxy executable.